sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zfs-fuse</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : ZFS ported to Linux FUSE
+Short desc    : ZFS ported to Linux FUSE
 URL          : https://github.com/gordan-bobic/zfs-fuse
-Лицензия     : CDDL
+License      : CDDL
-Описание     : ZFS is an advanced modern general-purpose filesystem from Sun
+Descript     : ZFS is an advanced modern general-purpose filesystem from Sun
              : Microsystems, originally designed for Solaris/OpenSolaris.
              :
              : This project is a port of ZFS to the FUSE framework for the Linux